-This ebook by Howard Culbertson re-lives his first nine months as a missionary to Italy.
+This ebook by Howard Culbertson re-lives their first nine months as missionaries to Italy.
 These seven chapters (including the Preface and Postscript) are full of stories reflecting on what it means to be a cross-cultural evangelical missionary to Italy.
 Originally published by what is now called The Foundry with ISBN number 0-8341-0401-6.
 A few things have been updated.

 I grew up in the Church of the Nazarene.
 My father pastored Nazarene churches in places with names like Ozark, Hiwasse, Claremore, and Guthrie -- towns in the states of Oklahoma and Arkansas.
-But the town where I spent my Nazarene Junior Fellowship days (weay back then I think we called it "Junior Society") was Holdenville, down in the southeastern part of Oklahoma.
+But the town where I spent my Nazarene Junior Fellowship days (way back then I think we called it "Junior Society") was Holdenville, down in the southeastern part of Oklahoma.

 One year, during our Sunday evening meetings in the back part of that beige brick building, I can remember us collecting nickels and dimes to open Nazarene mission work in New Guinea ... or was it Samoa?
 It wasn't long after that, during a revival meeting held by Rev. and Mrs. Herman Crews, that I bowed at the altar of that church and told the Lord "yes" to a call to missionary service.
 And I began to look forward to the day when I would get to wear a pith helmet and tramp through steaming jungles and over burning desert sands.

 And now look where I am: amid the ruins of ancient Rome, living near the remains of medieval palaces and mystic cathedrals filled with delicate Renaissance Madonnas.
 This is no place for a pith helmet.
 They sent me to the wrong country for that.
 Instead, I've come back to the very city where the Apostle Paul spent some of the last years of his ministry.

 "After all, haven't some of the most memorable letters of all time been written from Roman prisons?" she asked.
 (I do remember Professor Ralph Earle trying to drill into me at seminary that sevefral of Paul's letters were most likely written during his periods of imprisonment here.)